datarhei/restreamer/wiki/videocompression_en.md

 Busy streets
 Night pictures

-**Datarhei Hint** ☺ ► These are empirical values from 10 years live streaming, it can always happen anyway that a stream much more or less uplaod needed (usually more!).
+**Datarhei Hint** ☺ ► This are empirical values from 10 years live streaming, it can always happen anyway that a stream much more or less uplaod needed (usually more!).

 **Scenarios**
 Rooftops / Still Life / No Movment - less bandwidth